 During the economic downturn that began in 2008, the average unrestricted fund balance as a percentage of operating expenditures maintained by Minnesota school districts increased, peaking at 22.9 percent at the end of fiscal 2012.
 This trend reflected districts' efforts to limit budget cuts, retain educational programs, and maintain adequate operating cash flow during a period of uncertain funding.
-As the state's economic condition improved in subsequent years, this ratio has gradually decreased, stabilizing at 20.7 percent for fiscal 2015 and fiscal 2016.
+As the state's economic condition improved in subsequent years, this ratio has gradually decreased to 20.3 percent at the end of fiscal 2017.